lacucinadimica/lacucinadimica.github.io/content/engineering.md

 A collection of my engineering projects.

-## Electromechanical Device to Test Electrosurgical Generator
+## Electromechanical Device to Test Electrosurgical Generators
 ### Fall 2021 - Spring 2022

 - Description: This was my Senior Year Project.
 The goal was to create a system that allowed Medtronic to test its electrosurgical generators.
 Via the engineering design process, we built a lead screw actuator with an electrode arm to replicate the generator’s arcing behavior in monopolar mode (dissection and coagulation), and a variable load using a saline bath to copy the varying tissue impedance in bipolar mode (vessel sealing).